loneconspirator/ada-play/README.md

  * Select the `Interfaces` tab and enable `SSH`
  * Go ahead and restart

-Now your sifi should be set up and you can `ssh pi@ada-play.local` from another computer and connect with your password
+Now your wifi should be set up and you can `ssh pi@ada-play.local` from another computer and connect with your password

 #### Install this ada-play script as a daemon
 ```bash